just-noticeable/damroo/a-closer-look-at-cghs.md

 1. Directorate of CGHS may claim that they provide "healthcare subsidy" to Consumers via selected healthcare organizations in India called *CGHS Empanelled Hospitals,* and not "healthcare insurance credit" to anyone.
 However, the process of submitting and awaiting for Medical Reimbursement Claims (MRCs) to be settled by a Consumer's Central Government Employer, via the CGHS, undoubtedly and indisputably causes financial credit to be issued to Consumers from the Reserve Bank of India's accounts for CGHS, for handling time-sensitive and market based risks in that process.

 1. In the more specific case of dozens of Central Universities in India, innocent Consumers as members of those Universities are unfairly prevented and prohibited from getting a genuine CGHS ID Card from the Directorate of CGHS for digital clearance of MRCs.
-Those Consumers as ordinary Citizens are also unjustly compelled to take on the added burden of handling monthly and yearly cash-flow risks on behalf of their Employer, while their University as a Central Government Employer clears their manually submitted MRC Records, using its unofficial version of CGHS known as a "Cash Advance Program" via the coffers of the University Grants Commission (UGC).
+Those Consumers as ordinary Citizens are also unjustly compelled to take on the added burden of handling monthly and yearly cash-flow risks, on behalf of their Employer, while their University as a Central Government Employer clears their manually submitted MRC Records, using its unofficial version of CGHS known as a "Cash Advance Program" via the coffers of the University Grants Commission (UGC).

 1. Given that a "CGHS Card" happens to be a financial instrument, issued by the Directorate of CGHS to selectively qualified Consumers, for using that Card to obtain and consume, purchased products and services on credit, **the Directorate of CGHS is also an unregulated Credit Card Company.**